A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: IDS and Datasets Survey

-Figure~\ref{ids_dataset_dist} shows the distribution of datasets used for research in the last decade.
-Only 11\% of the mentioned IDS used generated or simulated datasets.
-It is also clear through this analysis that most datasets lack real-life properties which was previously in Section~\ref{sec:dataset}.
-Figure~\ref{ids_dataset_dist} also highlights the use of KDD-99 as the dataset of choice.
-This dataset is deprecated, hence, this demonstrates the inability of the intrusion detection systems presented in Table~\ref{tab:ids-comparison} to cope with the most recent attacks.
+\figurename~\ref{ids_dataset_dist} shows the distribution of datasets used for research in the last decade.
+Only 11\% of the mentioned IDSs used generated or simulated datasets.
+It is also clear through this analysis that most datasets lack real-life properties, which were previously mentioned in Section~\ref{sec:dataset}. \figurename~\ref{ids_dataset_dist} also highlights the use of KDD-99 as the dataset of choice.
+Amjad Al Tobi and Ishbel Duncan~\cite{RefWorks:doc:5bbe0843e4b0e904d9061fbb} provide a comprehensive analysis of the drawbacks of the KDD'99 dataset.
+Moreover, Siddique~\textit{et al.}~\cite{siddique2019kdd} provide a timeline for KDD datasets family.
+The provided timeline show both the different criticism points and the UCI Lab warning not to use KDD Cup'99 dataset, which further emphasizes the drawbacks of using KDD Cup'99 in the current IDS research.
+The second most used dataset is the DARPA datasets.
+DARPA datasets fail to accurately represent current attacks due to their age.
+Moreover, the use of the KDD'99 and DARPA datasets lead to an endemic situation, numerous results reported in literature claim detection results which are not applicable in real-world scenarios.
+The shortcomings of the DARPA dataset are analyzed by M. Mahoney and P. Chan~\cite{RefWorks:doc:5bbe0538e4b08bd7cfb5b064} and John McHugh~\cite{McHugh:2000:TID:382912.382923}.
+Alongside the limitations of each dataset, they are also deprecated, hence, demonstrating the inability of the IDSs presented in~\tablename~\ref{tab:appendix} to cope with the most recent attacks and threats.

-Figure~\ref{ids_attacks_dist} visualize the attacks detected by the different IDS presented in Table~\ref{tab:ids-comparison}.
-It is shown, that the 4 attacks available in the KDD-99 dataset are the most covered, namely; DoS/DDoS, Probing, R2L, U2R.
+\figurename~\ref{ids_attacks_dist} visualizes the attacks detected by the different IDSs presented in \tablename~\ref{tab:appendix}.
+It is shown that the four attacks available in the KDD-99 dataset are the most covered, namely; DoS/DDoS, Probing, R2L, U2R.
+Moreover, only 12 attacks are listed in \figurename~\ref{ids_attacks_dist} which highlights potential limitations of these IDS to cope with the broad range of attacks and zero-day attacks.
+To tackle the detection of zero-day attacks, there is a need to build extendable datasets that could be used to train machine learning models used for anomaly detection.
+By employing extendable datasets and a standardized method for dataset generation, alongside the advancement in ML~\cite{Parrend2018, RefWorks:doc:5cdea3dee4b09ae3c8870463}, zero-day detection could be integrated into anomaly-based IDSs.
+Later in Section~\ref{sec:Threats}, our presented threat taxonomy highlights the percentage of attack coverage achieved by current IDSs.

+To further analyze the last decade research on IDSs, it is important to consider the algorithms used.
+Anomaly-based IDSs are based on identifying patterns that define normal and abnormal traffic.
+These IDSs can be classified into subcategories based on the training method used as aforementioned in Section~\ref{sec:IDS}.
+These categories are identified respectively as statistical, knowledge-based and ML based.
+Statistical includes univariate, multivariate and time series.
+Knowledge-based uses finite state machines and rules like case-based, n-based, expert systems and descriptor languages.
+ML algorithms include artificial neural networks, clustering, genetic algorithms, Deep Learning~(DL), etc.